theteknocat/drupal-updater/README.md

 The rollback process will fail if the source is not currently on either the updates or master branch or there is no database backup file found.

-### Display Log
+### Display Log Entries

+Command: `drupalup log`

 Displays log entries (if any) for the last run command in a table format.
 If anything is logged while a command is running, it will notify you of that upon completion.

-Command: `drupalup log`